chaosparks/icon-gen-pro/README.md

 ## TODO NEXT
 - compress images as less as possible
 - more image export support: webp, tif, and so on
-- cutomzie crop image online, too compliate may be!
+- cutomzie crop image online support, too compliate may be!
+This is a just small tool to crop out some small images!